ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/language-intelligence.md

 ![Workspace symbols](images/workspace-symbols.gif)

-Above are the lanugae intelligence features that are currently available in the Ballerina VS Code Plugin.
+Above are the lanugage intelligence features that are currently available in the Ballerina VS Code Plugin.

 ## What's next